mlemgroup/mlem-stats/README.md

 ### `versions/full_list.json`

 Similar to `versions/short_list.json`, but adds an additional `instances` property that stores a list of all instances running that version.
-Each instance in the list uses the format described under Data Schema above.
+Each instance in the list uses the format described under Data Schema above, but without the `version` property.

 ### `versions/version/*.json`